Do you have a primary sponsor named for your project but lack the true sponsorship support you need to succeed?

 |My sponsor will remain in the organization throughout the implementation of this change.||1 - 5|

-If you scored low on the sponsorship checklist, several steps need to be taken to address the root cause.
+If you scored low on the sponsorship checklist, take action to address the root cause:

-If you scored low on any of the first three questions, then your sponsor is likely not at the right level given the scope of your project.
-If this is the case, a careful assessment of the sponsorship coalition would be necessary to determine if this project is in jeopardy.
-If it turns out that your sponsorship coalition is also weak, then you have two options:
+A low score on any of the first three questions means your sponsor is probably not at the right level, given the scope of your project.
+In this case, a careful assessment of the sponsor coalition would determine if this project is in jeopardy.
+If you determine that your sponsorship coalition is also weak, you have two options:

-Simply continuing with the project is typically not a viable option as the consequences overall will be negative to the organization and to employees, and the probability of project failure is high.
+Simply continuing with the project is not typically a viable option because the consequences will negatively affect the organization and your people, and your risk of project failure is high.

-If you score low on questions 4 - 8, then your sponsor will need coaching on the role of sponsorship during change.
-You could either have a sponsor that is willing but does not know what effective sponsorship means, or you could have a sponsor who would prefer not to be directly involved.
-This latter issue will be harder to overcome, but with the right information and approach, most sponsors quickly see the importance of their role and are willing to get on board.
-If, on the other hand, your sponsor is willing but uneducated as to the role of effective sponsorship, the project leader or change manager can directly coach and assist the sponsor in carrying out this role.
+A low score on questions 4 through 8 means your sponsor needs coaching on the role of the primary sponsors during change.
+You may have a sponsor who is willing but does not know what effective sponsorship means, or you could have a sponsor who prefers not to be directly involved.
+The latter issue is harder to overcome, but with the right information and approach, most sponsors quickly see the importance of their role and get on board.
+Other the other hand, if your sponsor is willing but uneducated about the role of effective sponsorship, the change leader should directly coach and assist the sponsor to execute the role.

-If you scored low on questions 9 or 10, these situations often require special tactics for approaching the project, including careful use of a strong sponsor coalition who can carry a strong message to employees and who will be there throughout the entire project.
+A low score on questions 9 or 10 likely means you need special tactics for approaching the project, including careful use of a strong sponsor coalition to carry a strong message to employees and be there throughout the entire project.
 If your sponsor is on a fixed term, such as with military organizations or government agencies, you may want to consider breaking the project into phases and focus on the phase that falls within the term limit of that sponsor.